vinithmundhra/sc_wifi/doc/examples.rst

    :start-after: // If we
    :end-before: // Otherwise

-Now the connection state is known and the incoming data buffer filled.
+Now the connection state is known and the incoming data buffer is filled.
 To keep things simple, this server makes the assumption that a single tcp packet gives us enough information to parse the http request.
 However, many applications will need to concatenate each tcp packet to a different buffer and handle data after several tcp packets have come in.
 The next step in the code is to call the ``parse_http_request`` function:

 .. literalinclude:: app_tiwisl_simple_webserver/src/httpd.c
    :start-after: // Otherwise